Araya2001/ldline/README.md

 ## Additional

-If you want to use the command from any working directory, you might want to export the `bin` directory to path
+If you want to use the command from any working directory, you might want to export the `bin` directory to $PATH env

 ```
 $ export PATH="/path/to/ldline/bin:$PATH"